Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Proposed Method

 \subsubsection{Temporal Dependency Extractor Block (E-block)}

-This block is equipped with a transformer encoder \cite{TRANSFORMER}, incorporating multi-head attention mechanisms.
+This block is equipped with a transformer encoder \cite{TRANSFORMER}, incorporating $MHA$ mechanisms.
 The E-block applies multiple attention heads in parallel, followed by a fully connected dense layer to capture multiple contexts from the input embedding.
-Additionally, it incorporates positional encoding to overcome the limitation of multi-head attention in preserving the sequential information of the input data.
+Additionally, it incorporates positional encoding to overcome the limitation of $MHA$ in preserving the sequential information of the input data.
 We adopt sinusoidal positional encoding, similar to \cite{TRANSFORMER}, to maintain temporal sequence information.

 Upon receiving the input $\mathcal{Z}_3$ from GMM, batch normalization ($BN$) is applied to re-center and re-scale the features, reducing internal covariate shift and improving training stability and speed \cite{batch_norm}.
-After calculating the temporal positional encoding (TPE) for each user-service feature at each time-step, we add the TPE to $BN(\mathcal{Z}_3)$ to produce the intermediate result $\mathcal{Z}_4$, which is then passed to the multi-head attention block.
+After calculating the temporal positional encoding (TPE) for each user-service feature at each time-step, we add the TPE to $BN(\mathcal{Z}_3)$ to produce the intermediate result $\mathcal{Z}_4$, which is then passed to the $MHA$ block.
 However, the classical transformer encoder faces scalability challenges with high-dimensional feature embeddings.
-To address this, rather than passing the combined results directly to the multi-head attention block, we introduce a fully connected dense layer, followed by another batch normalization step.
+To address this, rather than passing the combined results directly to the $MHA$ block, we introduce a fully connected dense layer, followed by another batch normalization step.
 This reduces the dimensionality of the input features by one-fourth, resulting in $\mathcal{Z}_5$ with dimension $N \times (f_2/4) \times \tau$.